kcdarlington/derp.io/projects/log4shell/learninggoals.md

 Students will learn about a real world critical Java exploit Log4Shell (https://nvd.nist.gov/vuln/detail/CVE-2021-44228 and https://www.randori.com/blog/cve-2021-44228/).
 This lab develops an understanding of sending malicious Java payloads via jndi/ldap lookups to exploit a vulnerable java application that uses a Log4j logger.
 A simple LDAP library will be used to assist students complete this lab.

-<span style="color: #f3172d; font-weight: bold; font-size:18px; text-decoration:underline">THIS IS A REAL WORLD CRITICAL VULNERABILITY THAT MOST VENDORS HAVE PATCHED BUT THERE STILL COULD BE APPLICATIONS WITHOUT THE PATCH.
-THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY.
-ATTEMPTING THIS ON REAL APPLICATIONS COULD PUT YOU IN VIOLATION OF THE LAW AND GEORGIA TECH IS NOT RESPONSIBLE.

-<span style="color: #003057; font-size:24px; font-weight: bold;">The final deliverables:

-A single JSON formatted file will be submitted to Gradescope.
-This file should be named project_log4shell.json.
-A template can be found in the Home directory.
-See <a href="#submission">Submission Details</a> for more information.

 <span style="color: #003057; font-size:24px; font-weight: bold;">Important Reference Material:

 * [Project Introduction](https://www.youtube.com/watch?v=cmnUOYkI6A4) (Might not match the project requirements exactly)